mrlizhaozhi/fraud-detection-ecommerce-sql/README.md

 ## Pending Items

-An entity-relationship diagram will be added to illustrate the schema of the relational database.
+I will add an entity-relationship diagram to illustrate the schema of the relational database.
+I will also add a Tableau dashboard and Python report using this same dataset.